 It’s humbling to allow ourselves to consider the possibility that they were smarter than us but they were.
 Were they physically different from us?
 Ouch that smarts too –Yes, taller stronger, more virile.
 Could this combination of characteristics of our ancient family begin to explain some of the evidence of great achievement that they left behind?
 I believe so.

 With eighty-six million books sold and a hit movie from the 1970’s, Von Daniken has influenced a generation by giving us viable options.
-Rene Noorbergen offered us another option.
+Rene Noorbergen has countered offering us another option.
 Who is right?
-Read for yourself and find out.